goodbomb/angular-gulp-browserify-starter/README.md

 https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub

 Files are grouped structurally (each section of the app being self contained with its own styles, views, controllers, and directives) instead of functionally (all views in one folder, all styles in one folder, etc).
-In practice, the file structure should look like this:
+In practice, the basic file structure should look something like this:

 ```
 /app